-Multi-faith Chaplaincy
+Multi-faith and belief Chaplaincy

 What we do

 We believe that spiritual wellbeing is important and the Honorary Chaplains and Belief Contacts that make up the team represent many of the main world religions and promote a multi-faith and belief approach.
 Chaplaincy aims to provide a focal point where we can celebrate and explore the wealth of nationalities, cultures and beliefs represented here at Edinburgh Napier and is a place where you’ll always find a friendly face and someone to listen.
+All members of our team commit not to proselytise and affirm their respect to those of other faiths and to those with none.

 Chaplains can also be a link to other professional support services at the University and can help if you are having difficulty reaching out to them.

-Come along for a chat at our weekly drop-ins
+Make an appointment or come along for a chat at our weekly drop-ins

 Meet our Honorary Chaplains